 - (2) Assessment school will carry out relevant assessments to determine a child's strengths and areas of difficulty.
 Some assessments will be carried out by the class teacher or specialist teachers under the guidance of the SENDCo.
 Some children may be referred for assessment by SENAAT, the Local Authority Special Educational Needs Advice and Assessment Team.
-An advisory teacher will come into school to assess individual pupil's progress and can screen pupils for dyslexia, dyscalculia etc. Children can also be referred through the 0-19 Service, Gilbrook Outreach Service or other outside agencies for assessment.
+An advisory teacher will come into school to assess individual pupil's progress and can screen pupils for dyslexia, dyscalculia etc. Children can also be referred through the School Nurse, Gilbrook Outreach Service or other outside agencies for assessment.
 Any additional assessments will be discussed with parents/carers and used to evaluate a child's individual needs. - (3) SEND Register if a child is deemed to have additional educational needs, these needs will be discussed with parents/carers, relevant teaching staff and professionals.
 The child will then be placed on the school S.E.N.D.
 Register. - (4) Provision Mapping children on the S.E.N.D.
-Register and receiving additional educational support will have a Person Centred Plan (PCP/One Page Profile), SEN Support Plan, Behaviour Support Plan, identifying needs, setting targets and detailing intervention programmes set up to help that child achieve their personal goals, through the Assess, Plan, Do and REVIEW cycle.
-This is reviewed termly by the class teacher or more frequently if required.
+Register and receiving additional educational support will have a Person Centred Plan (PCP), Personal Learning Plan (PLP), SCIP (Social and Communication Individual Plan) identifying needs, setting targets and detailing intervention programmes set up to help that child achieve their personal goals.
+Intervention is reviewed each half term by the class teacher.